CS171/Homework_instructions/Week2Lab/Lab.md

 3. **Bootstrap JS**

-	Bootstrap provides some JavaScript components too.
+	Bootstrap provides some JavaScript components, too.
 In this lab our focus is on CSS, but you should include the *Bootstrap JavaScript* and the required *jQuery JavaScript library* too, otherwise there may be problems with some components.

     Just like you did with bootstrap's CSS file, copy-paste bootstrap's JS files and load them in your ```basics.html```.
 Once again, use the ```Copy``` button in the upper right to avoid errors.
 Place the three ```<script>``` near the end of your pages, right before the closing ```</body>``` tag, to enable them. jQuery must come first, then Popper.js, and then our JavaScript plugins.
     In your header link to the bootstrap minified CSS: ```bootstrap.min.css```